Russel88/DAtest/README.md

 -   Compare methods with `testDA` function
     -   Check the results with `plot` or `summary`
-    -   Choose method that has high AUC, and FPR not higher than ~0.05
+    -   Choose method that has high AUC, FPR not higher than ~0.05, and a Spike.detect.rate above 0
-    -   (Optional but recommended) Explore the sensitivity and false discovery rate of the chosen method with `powerDA`
+-   Explore the sensitivity and false discovery rate of the chosen method with `powerDA`
 -   Run data with the chosen test with `DA."test"` function, where "test" is the name of the test
     -   Check out your final results.